 What We Don't Like

-There is only a one year warranty on all parts of the dishwasher, and labour.
-There’s a five-year warranty on electronic parts and nylon racks but if anything else goes you’ll have to pay for it out of pocket.
+There is only a one-year warranty on all dishwasher parts and labor.
+There’s a five-year warranty on electronic parts and nylon racks, but if anything else goes, you’ll have to pay for it out of pocket.

 Product Specs